Skip to main content

 access

-Accesses a (potentially nested) property from the result of a source step.
+Creates a step representing a (potentially nested) property from the result of a source step without informing the step you're accessing it.
+In general, you should prefer get().

 danger